 There have been a lot of headlines recently about the opioid crisis as it leads to increasing rates of overdose and prescription drug abuse.
 However, there is another worrisome problem that hasn’t received as much coverage because of the concern about opioids.
 The use of methamphetamine has also become a growing problem as those working in clinics across the country have begun to notice.
-And meth overshadowing the opioid epidemic is a rarely talked about subject in this field.
+And meth overshadowing the opioid and the dangerous prescription drugs epidemic is a rarely talked about subject in this field.

 The rate of overdose deaths involving meth have more than tripled in the past years since 2011.
 One of the biggest issues concerning meth is that it doesn’t have the type of medications available to help people get off the drug as in the case of opioids.
 There are also no options to reverse an overdose the way that naloxone can help people survive when they take a high dose of opioids.